Taana Abbitt, Licensed Clinical Therapist

 1998-2001: Graduate student in MSW program at Radford University.

-I completed 2 year-long practicums (20 hours per week and then 40 hours per week) at The Women’s Resource Center of the New River Valley (Domestic violence and sexual assault) and New River Family Shelter (family crisis services).
+I completed 2 year-long practicums (20 hours per week and then 40 hours per week) at The Women’s Resource Center of the New River Valley (Domestic violence and sexual assault) and New River Family Shelter (family based crisis stabilization services).

 Prior to that, I worked first as a crisis counselor volunteer and then was employed as a Night Counselor at The Women’s Resource Center of the New River Valley in Radford, Virginia.